yeasy/learning_pickleball/en/02_learning_pathways.md

-# Chapter 2 Differentiated Learning Pathways for Different Skill Levels
+# Chapter 2 Learning Pathways

 Pickleball players span a wide range of skill levels, from complete beginners to professional competitors.
 Different skill levels face completely different learning challenges and priorities.
 This chapter provides detailed learning paths, training plans, and breakthrough methods for players at different levels.